Frequently Asked Questions

 Where do students work?

 Cristo Rey Jesuit students work at a variety of law firms, banks, hospitals and non-profits.
-You can also download a full listing of corporate sponsors here.
+Please refer to our ‘Corporate Internship Programs’ page for more details.

 What do students do at the companies?